 Many counties have programs financed by tax dollars that are set up for giving assistance to victims of violent crimes.
 The individuals known as “victim advocates” are assigned to work with victims of violent crimes and sex crimes to hep them find resources to work through some of the trauma and emotional problems that can result from such crimes.
 There is a statewide program for victims:

 Salt Lake City, Utah 84111

 Additionally, there are victim advocate programs in various counties and cities.
-Click here for a full list of those programs.
 A Utah violent crimes lawyer at Salcido Law Firm may be able to give you additional information.